storybookjs/marko/docs/addons/addon-types.md

 ### Tabs

-This type of UI element allows you to add your own custom <code>Tabs</code> to Storybook's UI.
-A good example that use this type of interface is the: [@storybook/addon-docs](../writing-docs/introduction.md).
+Tab addons allow you to create your own custom tabs in Storybook.
+For example the official [@storybook/addon-docs](../writing-docs/introduction.md) uses this pattern.

 ![Storybook tab addon](./storybook-tab.png)

-Below is the boilerplate code that you can use in your own addon to add a new `Tab` in Storybook's UI.
+Use this boilerplate code to add a new `Tab` to Storybook's UI:

 <!-- prettier-ignore-start -->